Nadia Currie is the newest member of the QCOSS Board.

 “My role within QATSICPP is to provide executive support to the CEO and make certain QATSICPP staff are supported in their roles.
 This includes arranging travel, supervision and core duties.
 I assist with policy and advocacy within the organisation and provide input to all aspects of the organisation along with the support of my CEO, Natalie Lewis and the [strong] team at QATSICPP.”

-QATSICPP's vision is to work towards all Aboriginal and Torres Strait Islander children and young people being physically, emotionally and spiritually strong, living in a safe, caring and nurturing environment within their families and communities, and afforded the same life opportunities available to other children and young people to achieve their full potential.
+The vision of QATSICPP is to work toward all Aboriginal and Torres Strait Islander children and young people being physically, emotionally and spiritually strong, living in a safe, caring and nurturing environment within their families and communities, and afforded the same life opportunities available to other children and young people to achieve their full potential.

 Nadia is driven “To ensure the voices of Aboriginal and Torres Strait Islander children and young people are represented.
 If their voices are not able to be heard, then we as community members should be accountable in making sure we are the mouth pieces for them, especially in the positions that we hold.”